navisud/navisud/README.md

 -->

   - 💻 I'm passionate with computers, algorithms, design and game development
-  - 🎶 I love kpop, mandopop and deftones
+  - 🎶 I love kpop, mandopop and breakbeat
-  - 👔 I’m currently working as IT teacher
+  - 👔 I’m currently working as english teacher
   - 🌱 Learning Java and Angular
-  - 📫 How to reach me: <a href="mailto: abrahamluccas13@gmail.com">abrahamluccas13@gmail.com</a>

 <!--